SmartDude04/band-piano/web/conductor/login.md

 ## Logout Procedures

 1. When a user logs out, a script will run
-2. This will get the user ID and session token from the cookie
+2. This will get the required info from the cookie
-3. The database will be directed to delete any records that include the user ID and session token
+3. The database will be directed to delete any records that include the cookie's session token
-4. This, in theory, should only delete the single record from the current browser
+4. This, in theory, should only delete the record from the current browser
 5. Finally, the cookie will be deleted from the users browser

 ## Cookie Generation, Verification, and Storage

 A cookie is a piece of data stored on a user's browser.
 It can be used to securely verify if a user has previously logged in

-The cookie will consist of two pieces of data:
+The cookie will consist of three pieces of data:
-1. A user ID
+1. A username (hashed)
+2. A series identifier
-2. A secret token
+3. A session token

-On the database, a table of tokens stores three pieces of data:
+On the database, a table of tokens stores four pieces of data:
-1. A user ID
+1. A series identifier
-2. A secret token
+2. A session token
-3. A machine identifier hash
+3. A username

-*Even if a threat actor were to gain access to the database storing the three pieces, when verifying with that cookie, the MAC address will need to be verified against a hash, rendering it useless*
+4. An expiry date

 ### Generation:
 1. Upon verification of a password, a cookie and database record will be created
 2. Three variables will be created from either new or existing data:
-    1. User ID: Taken from the record in the `users` table
+   1. Username: Taken from the record in the `users` table
-    2. Secret token: 16-byte (32 digits in hex) cryptographically-secure random string of hex digits
+   2. Series Identifier: 32-byte (64 digits in hex) cryptographically-secure random string of hex digits
-    3. Machine Identifier: A hashed representation of the user's MAC Address
+   3. Session Token: 32-byte (64 digits in hex) cryptographically-secure random string of hex digits
-3. Upon creation of these variables, a cookie will be created storing the User ID and Secret Token that will last for 7 days (or another set interval)
+3. Upon creation of these variables, a cookie will be created storing the *HASHED* username, session identifier, and secret token, and will last for 7 days
-4. ***CLEANUP***: To make sure unused items in the database are deleted, any records with the same machine identifier hash will be deleted.
-Doing it this way allows for multiple devices with the same user ID to be used.
+4. ***CLEANUP***: To make sure unused items in the database are deleted, any records past the expiry date will be deleted. **If deployed correctly, this would likely be a cronjob**
-5. A database record in the `session_tokens` table will be created, storing all three variables.
+5. A database record in the `session_tokens` table will be created, storing all the three variables along with an expiry date at the same time as the cookie

 ### Verification:
 1. If a site is requested that requires access verification, it will first check for the existence of a cookie
 2. If no cookie was found, the user will be redirected to the login page
 3. If a cookie was found, verification can continue. ***If at any point this process fails, the user will be redirected to the login page***
-4. First, a database record with the user ID and secret token will be accessed
+4. First, a database record with the cookie triplet will be located
-5. The machine identifier hash will be accessed, and with the `password_verify()` function it will be checked against the user's MAC address
+5. The username will be checked against the hash stored, and the session token will be verified to match
-6. If these steps yield a result from the database and a match with the MAC address token, the user will be able to continue
+6. If successful, a new cookie and database record will **replace** the existing one, with the same series identifier and username but *different* session token